greggman/HappyFunTimes/docs/unity/multi-machine.md

 where `192.68.1.9` is the IP address of the machine running HappyFunTimes.

-All machines must have the game in the same path AND whatever machine is running HappyFunTimes alos needs a copy of this repo at the exact same PATH as these machines.
+All machines must have the game in the same path AND whatever machine is running HappyFunTimes also needs a copy of the game at the exact same PATH as these machines.

 This particular game just runs a simple level and when you jump off the right side of the screen it transfers that player to the next game.
 In other words, if you are on `game1` and you go off the